To minimize potential exposure to influenza (flu) & other viruses, precautions are in effect until further notice.

 A long-standing tradition at Mercy, tours are used by area teachers as an educational tool for children (generally elementary).
 Each department visited provides an “expert” to give the students a firsthand explanation of what happens in each department.
 In addition to the learning that occurs, tours help students feel more comfortable in a hospital environment.
 Many children say they like X-ray and the cafeteria best!
 The Auxiliary tour coordinator is responsible for developing the schedule, as well as training tour guides recruited from the membership.
 Typically, tour “season” is October-April.

-Each year, Mercy Auxiliary awards a scholarship in partnership with its sister institution, Mount Mercy College.
-Applicants must be full time students in their sophomore or junior year with a major in a health-related field.
+Each year, Mercy Auxiliary awards a scholarship in partnership with its sister institution, Mount Mercy University.
+Applicants must be full-time students in their sophomore or junior year with a major in a health-related field.

 The angels found on Christmas trees in the 10th Street lobby indicate the age and gender of someone who needs a Christmas present.
 Approximately 1,000 gifts are donated annually to area agencies, helping make a more joyous Christmas for many people of all ages.
 The committee coordinates the event from contacting the agencies to preparing gifts for pick up.